 Jane Harty, a member of the SEIU organizing committee at Pacific Lutheran, said that "the university should not hide behind religious affiliations to deny fair treatment and fair wages.
 I'm a Lutheran but I don't teach anything about religion."
 (She teaches music.)

 Pacific Lutheran's lawyers did not respond to requests for comment.
-But the university has published a summary of its views on the adjunct union, opposing it for a range of issues.
+But the university has published a summary of its views on the adjunct union, opposing it for a range of issues. "reasons"?
 The statement says that "our faculty have been working very hard on policies that will address many of the concerns of our contingent faculty colleagues.
 Having an outside organization that does not understand our university is not going to be helpful to a collaborative approach on the issues, nor to the quality of teaching and learning on campus."

 Adjuncts as Managers